It is kept for reference and is no longer updated.

 second-order dynamics.
 Specify the input format to

-Infomap with the -i
+Infomap with the -i or

-flag together with pajek
+--input-format flag together with pajek or

-as its argument.
+link-list as its argument.
 If no input format is

 specified, Infomap will try to parse